 DNR stands for “do not resuscitate”.
 If your heart stops beating or you stop breathing, a DNR order restricts emergency medical technicians or hospital personnel from attempting to revive you.

 What Does Resuscitate Mean?

-In medical terms, “resuscitate” simply refers to the various procedures used by healthcare professionals in an emergency situation to revive a person from unconsciousness or the brink of death.
+In medical terms, “resuscitate” refers to the various procedures used by healthcare professionals in an emergency to revive a person from unconsciousness or the brink of death.

 In the case of a DNR order, however, “resuscitate” specifically refers to the use of cardiopulmonary resuscitation — commonly referred to as CPR.